whawty/libvirt-usb-hotplugd/README.md

 new configuration has errors the current configuraton will be kept.

-## One last thing.
+## One last thing...

 There is a bit of a gotcha in the way libvirt-usb-hotplugd treats `<hostdev>` entries in the domain XML of virtual machines.
 It assumes that every `<hostdev>` entry with `type=usb` has been added by the daemon.
-This means if there are `<hostdev type=usb>` entries found in the current domain XML that reference a device that is no longer attached to the host it will detach the `<hostdev>` from the libvirt domain.
-This means you can not mix "statically" assigned `<hostdev type=usb>` entries with libvirt-usb-hotplugd. `<hostdev>` entries of any other type are ingored.
+This means if there are `<hostdev type=usb>` entries found in the current domain XML that reference a device that is no longer attached to the host or does not match the configured matchers it will be detached from the libvirt domain.
+This means you can not mix "statically" assigned `<hostdev type=usb>` entries with libvirt-usb-hotplugd.
+However `<hostdev>` entries of any other type are ingored.
 Also machines that are not found in the configuration are ignored.